Questions To Ask When Getting To Know Someone

 Don’t be afraid to make them laugh

-After diving into some heavy topics, it can be refreshing to ask basic questions like whether they have any pet peeves or what they prefer watching.
-Lighten the mood with a funny story, like the craziest thing that's happened to you.
+After diving into some heavy topics, it can be refreshing to ask basic questions like whether they have any pet peeves or what they prefer watching on TV.
+Lighten the mood with a funny story, like the wildest thing that's happened to you.
 Funny questions like "Do you return your cart at the grocery store?” or perhaps, “What’s the biggest tip you’ve ever left at a restaurant?” can work to lighten things up.

 Strategies for getting to know someone